Accruals for expenses

 PremiumEnterpriseSmart card

 Accounting teams spend a lot of time chasing down employee expense compliance at month's end.
 Instead of the chase, book those expenses as accruals and revisit them in the following month when they are compliant.
 With accruals, you can prepare and export card and reimbursement expenses as accruals instead of actuals, even if they aren’t yet compliant.
-We’ll post the accrual and create the auto-reversing journal in your ERP.
+We’ll post the accrual and inform the ERP to create the corresponding reversing journal automatically.
 Accruals are exported as journal entries to your ERP.
 When you export an expense as an actual, we use your currently configured ERP export type for posting.
+Make sure your Card accruals liability and Reimbursement accruals liability accounts are set up in Integration settings.
+If you have multiple entities, go to Integration settings > Entity settings to set up these GL accounts for each entity.
 Note: The accruals feature is only available for NetSuite, Quickbooks Online, Sage Intacct, Oracle Fusion, Workday, and Custom Accounting users.

 Prepare and export expenses as accruals